MELDProject/meld_graph/docs/prepare_data.md

 # Prepare the data

-The MELD pipeline relies on the MRI data to be organised in the MELD or BIDS format.
+The MELD pipeline relies on the MRI data being organised in a specific format.
+The pipeline will accept data in either MELD or BIDS format.

 If you are preparing the data for the harmonisation step, you will also need to prepare the demographic information.

 ## Prepare the MRI data (Mandatory)

-In the 'input' folder where your meld data has/is going to be stored, create a folder for each patient with the ID of the subject.
+In the 'input' folder where your meld data is going to be stored, create a folder for each patient with the ID of the subject.

 ### MELD format